What Is Exascale Computing?

-Exascale computing is the next milestone in the development of supercomputers.
+Exascale computing is the next major milestone in the development of supercomputers.
 Able to process information much faster than today’s most powerful supercomputers, exascale computers will give scientists a new tool for addressing some of the biggest challenges facing our world, from climate change to understanding cancer to designing new kinds of materials.

 Exascale computers are digital computers, roughly similar to today’s computers and supercomputers but with much more powerful hardware.
 This makes them different from quantum computers, which represent a completely new approach to building a computer suited to specific types of questions.

 How does exascale computing compare to other computers?
 One way scientists measure computer performance is in floating point operations per second (FLOPS).
 These involve simple arithmetic like addition and multiplication problems.
 In general, a person can solve addition problems with pen and paper at a speed of 1 FLOP.
 That means it takes us one second to do one simple addition problem.
 Computers are much faster than people.
 Their performance in FLOPS has so many zeros researchers instead use prefixes.
 For example, the “giga” prefix means a number with nine zeros.
 A modern personal computer processor can operate in the gigaflop range, at about 150,000,000,000 FLOPS, or 150 gigaFLOPS.
 “Tera” means 12 zeros.
 Computers hit the terascale milestone in 1996 with the Department of Energy’s (DOE) Intel ASCI Red supercomputer.
 ASCI Red’s peak performance was 1,340,000,000,000 FLOPS, or 1.34 teraFLOPS.